Embed video without YouTube ads or buffering. Try SmartVideo free →

 Skybox VR player interface showing video playlist and controls

-Skybox VR is a premium VR video player available on Meta Quest and SteamVR for $14.99.
-It's polished, intuitive, and optimized for VR viewing — offering the best "consumer-friendly" experience for watching VR videos.
+Skybox VR is a dedicated VR video player available on Meta Quest and SteamVR for $14.99.
+It's clean, intuitive, and optimized for VR viewing — offering the best "consumer-friendly" experience for watching VR videos.

 Skybox VR: Pros

-• Premium UI/UX — Designed for comfort and ease-of-use
+• Clean UI/UX — Designed for comfort and ease-of-use

 • Extensive format support — MKV, MP4, MOV, WMV, AVI, FLV, and more